 “Don’t say ‘brothers’,” Krampus said with a deep, reproachful sigh.
 “I have things to do.”

 Nicholas tensed.
 “Where are you going?”

-“Since when did you become my personal secretary?
+“Since when did you become my secretary?
 It’s none of your business.”

 “You know why I’m asking.
 It’s the 5th of December.”

 “And it’s my day.
-My powers are at their strongest for a whole twenty-four hours, and for a brief window, I’m strong than you.
-I intend to make the most of that.”
+My powers are at their strongest for a whole twenty-four hours.
+For a brief window, I’m stronger than you.
+I intend to make the most of it.”

 “Over my dead body.”

 Then, without another word, he disappeared.
-Nicholas swallowed; he would need to do something about this.
-He glanced up at the clock tower; it was a little after midnight.
+Nicholas swallowed and glanced up at the clock tower; it was a little after midnight.
 It was going to be a very long day.

-Eight hours later, a watery sun was starting a slow climb over the horizon.
-Thin, grey clouds covered the sky, blocking out much of the light; just a few shards broke through, leaving the ground with a cover of frost.
-Nicholas shivered; despite being at home in the cold, his fur-lined red jacket was a welcome addition.
+Eight hours later, a watery sun was starting its slow climb over the horizon.
+Thin, grey clouds covered the sky, blocking out much of the light; just a few shards were able to break through.
+The ground frost was not going to be gone today.
+Nicholas shivered, glad to be in his fur-lined red coat.